SABINXD/nmssitfest_HashTechSQUAD/README.md

 # nmssitfest_HashTechSQUAD
-HashTech SQUADn for the  hackthon day 2
+HashTech SQUADn for the  hackthon day-2